-This new website aims to provide you with information on all aspects of food matters in Bridport: just scan through the sections below and follow the links.
+This website aims to provide you with information on all aspects of food matters in Bridport: just scan through the sections below and follow the links.

 This section includes a listing of local Food and Drink Businesses offering Eat In, Collection and Delivery Services, and the 2019 Bridport Food Festival Food and Drink Guide, both compiled by Bridport Local Food Group.